|

 He has participated in masterclasses with Ernst Haefliger, Ruben Lifschitz and Martin Isepp; at the Steans Institute Chicago with Christoph Eschenbach, Peter Schreier, Ian Partridge, Roger Vignoles and David Owen Norris; at the Music Academy of the West with Marilyn Horne, Warren Jones and Frank Lopardo; at the Juilliard School with Christa Ludwig and James Levine and at La Monnaie with Helmut Deutsch.

 An active recitalist, Yves Saelens has performed a.o.
 Schumannâs Dichterliebe, the Liederkreise and Kerner-lieder, Beethovenâs An Die Ferne Geliebte, Schubertâs Die Schöne MĂŒllerin, Winterreise and Schwanengesang, Brahmsâ Die Schöne Magelone and Brittenâs Illuminations and Nocturne.
 He performed Vaughan-Williamsâ Songs of Travel, accompanied by the Belgian National Orchestra, and his On Wenlock Edge, with the Penderecki String Quartet, in a Marilyn Horne Foundation Recital.
-He sung Mahlerâs Lied von der Erde with the Opera Orchestra de Tours and with the ASKO Schönberg Ensemble Amsterdam in a transcription by Reinbert de Leeuw.
+He sung Mahlerâs Lied von der Erde (Schönberg) with the Opera Orchestra de Tours, and he performed this work in a transcription and conducted by Reinbert de Leeuw in staged and concert versions with the ASKO Schönberg Ensemble Amsterdam and Het Collectief.

-He performed in the opera-theatres of Tours, Marseille, Nancy, Rennes, Caen, Lille, St.Etienne, Bordeaux, Lyon, Montpellier, Paris-LeChĂątelet, Paris-Champs-ElysĂ©es, Monte-Carlo, Brussel, Antwerpen, Gent, LiĂšge, Luxemburg, Lausanne, Barcelona, Madrid-LaZarzuela, Frankfurt, Leipzig, Weimar, Halle, DNO Amsterdam, Nationale Reisopera Enschede, Opera Zuid Maastricht, Toronto, Indianapolis; les ChorĂ©gies dâOrange, the Festivals of Aix-en-Provence and Montpellier, and the Glyndebourne Touring Opera; Kameropera Transparant Antwerpen; in Carnegie Hall New York, the Concertgebouw Amsterdam, the Konzerthaus Wien, Theater an der Wien, The Gulbenkian Foundation Lisbon, Suntory Hall Tokyo; with LâOrchestre National de Lille, the MĂŒnchner Rundfunkorchester, LâOrchestra della Svizzera Italiana, the Philharmonisch Orkest van Vlaanderen, La Petite Bande and Les Talens Lyriques.
-He sung with conductors such as Serge Baudo, Sigiswald Kuijken, Helmut Rilling, Michel Corboz, Peter Schreier, Marc Minkowski, Christophe Rousset, RenĂ© Jacobs, Jean-Claude Casadesus, Dennis Russel Davies, Marcello Viotti, Evelino PidĂČ, Friedemann Layer, Reinbert de Leeuw...
+He performed in the opera-theatres of Tours, Marseille, Nancy, Rennes, Caen, Lille, St.Etienne, Strassbourg, Bordeaux, Lyon, Montpellier, Avignon, Reims, Limoges, Rouen, Paris-LeChĂątelet, Paris-Champs-ElysĂ©es, Monte-Carlo, Brussel, Antwerpen, Gent, LiĂšge, Luxemburg, Lausanne, Barcelona, Madrid-LaZarzuela, Frankfurt, Leipzig, Mannheim, Weimar, Halle, DNO Amsterdam, Nationale Reisopera Enschede, Opera Zuid Maastricht, Toronto, Indianapolis; les ChorĂ©gies dâOrange, the Festivals of Aix-en-Provence, Montpellier and Saintes; and the Glyndebourne Touring Opera; Kameropera Transparant Antwerpen; in Carnegie Hall New York, the Concertgebouw Amsterdam, the Konzerthaus Wien, Theater an der Wien, The Gulbenkian Foundation Lisbon, Suntory Hall Tokyo, Sydney Opera House; with LâOrchestre National de Lille, the MĂŒnchner Rundfunkorchester, LâOrchestra della Svizzera Italiana, Tiroler Symphonieorchester Innsbruck, Orchestre National des Pays de la Loire, the Philharmonisch Orkest van Vlaanderen, the Philharmonie Zuidnederland, La Petite Bande, Les Talens Lyriques and Anima Eterna.

 |